 Tumeric is an ancient root that has been used for healing for millennia.
 What makes turmeric so powerful is an ingredient called curcumin, a chemical that is a powerful anti-inflammatory.

 Tumeric is also an antioxidant and is a good food for boosting the immune system.

-Another great benefit of turmeric is that is increases oxygen flow to the brain.
+Another great benefit of turmeric is that it increases oxygen flow to the brain .
 This leads to heightened focus and improved cognition.

-Ah water.
 The purist, most beautiful thing on Earth.
-We are made predominantly of water, and yet somehow many people take it for granted.
+The average human body is 50-65% water.
+And yet somehow many people take it for granted.

 I am grateful to live in the city of waterfalls, Hamilton Ontario, in Canada.
 And as a Pisces, I naturally love H2o.
 Which is great, because one of the absolute best things we can do for our health is simply to get enough water.

 Simple, isn’t it?
 Yet many people forget to drink enough.
 In fact, 75% of people suffer from dehydration (source: CBS).